Kimtron/hosting/README.md

 I would love to speak to potential neocities and self hosted websites on free servers.

+Happy to discuss more space and more domain names, if you'd like some space to host any Github files or small personal websites!

+### Usage and Offering

+    Enough space for a decent website
+    MySQL, PHP and Java support
+    HD Image Hosting
+    * Subject to Terms and Conditions in alignment with Hostinger's hosting policy.
+    Choice of up to 3 custom domains

-# Alternative Method
+### Alternative Method

-Fork this repository and make the modifications to the readme, I should get a notification and I will review the request.
+Fork this repository and make the modifications to the 'README.MD'.

+I will get a notification and I will review the request.

 # Form